How To Play Saxophone

 which saxophone, mouthpiece, reeds?

-*Note – Yes these are free saxophone lessons but you must be registered to view the videos on this site – registration is FREE and the link is to the right, below the welcome video.
+*Note – Yes these are free saxophone lessons but you must be registered to view the videos on this site – Register in the box at the right side bar.

 But this How To Play Saxophone site was not intended to be about me, but about you and what you can learn here to either start learning the saxophone or, if you’ve been playing a little already, how you can make noticeable advancements on your tone, technique, and improvisation skills.